Satharus/satharus.me/_posts/2023-06-30-shield_yourself_online_security_tips.md

 DO NOT USE YOUR PASSWORD MANAGER (see the next section) AS YOUR MFA.
 This makes it essentially a single factor as both methods of authentication are accessed from the same application.
 {:.error}

+Also, just a small side note: If an alternative to SMS 2FA exists for the service you are using, please use it instead.
+SMS 2FA isn't as strong as for example authenticator app 2FA.
+However, it is still way better than no 2FA.

 ## \#2: Use a Password Manager

 {: style="text-align:center"}